From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Discussion

-The literature revealed that LLM-generated code often contains different security vulnerabilities.
+\textbf{RQ1:} The literature revealed that LLM-generated code often contains different security vulnerabilities.
 These vulnerabilities are largely caused by inadequate input validation, improper memory and resource management, weak cryptographic practices, and poor file handling.
 Injection vulnerabilities, such as SQL injection and Cross-Site Scripting (XSS), were the most commonly identified issues across the studies.
-Although LLMs can speed up the code generation process, they can produce vulnerable code.
+Although LLMs can speed up the code generation process, they can produce vulnerable code and should therefore not be trusted without code review, security testing, and adherence to secure coding practices.

-\textbf{RQ2: To what extent can LLMs detect and fix vulnerabilities, in both human-written and LLM-generated code?}

-While LLMs have demonstrated potential in detecting vulnerabilities, their performance varies significantly based on model size and training data.
-Some LLMs, such as GPT-3.5 and GPT-4, were able to identify vulnerabilities with a high success rate.
-When fine-tuned, LLMs outperformed traditional approaches designed for vulnerability detection (e.g., SATs and ML models).
-In contrast, LLMs often produce high rates of false positives, particularly when analyzing complex codebases.
-It is also worth noting that, when combined with traditional approaches in pipelines, LLMs proved valuable tools for vulnerability detection.

-While LLMs show promise in vulnerability detection, their ability to fix vulnerabilities is more limited.
-The studies indicated that, although LLMs can address simple vulnerabilities, such as memory leaks, they struggle with more complex security flaws that require a deeper understanding of context or code dependencies.
-Fine-tuning LLMs for vulnerability fixing demonstrated improved results over general-purpose LLMs, but the effectiveness of fine-tuned LLMs is often restricted to the specific task they were trained for.

-\textbf{RQ2.1: How do different prompting techniques impact the effectiveness of LLMs in detecting and fixing code vulnerabilities?}
+\textbf{RQ2:} While LLMs demonstrated potential in detecting vulnerabilities, reported performance varies across different LLMs, programming languages, and benchmarks/datasets, and direct comparisons are limited by inconsistent metrics and setups.
+LLMs often match or outperform non-LLM vulnerability detectors, such as SATs and ML-based approaches, but this often comes with higher FP rates, and results are mixed across evaluation settings.
+LLM-based detectors are further constrained by missing context, difficulty handling complex scenarios, and token limits.
+LLM-based vulnerability detection is further influenced by factors such as the programming language, code length, and the position of the vulnerable code within the input.
+These limitations can be partially mitigated through pre-processing the code, combining LLMs with traditional detectors for validation and FP filtering, and adapting the models through fine-tuning, which the reviewed studies show can improve detection performance and, in some cases, reduce FP.

+LLMs can also be used for vulnerability fixing, but their effectiveness is generally more limited, and the existing evidence is still largely focused on C/C++ code, with fewer studies on other languages.
+The reviewed studies indicate that LLM-based vulnerability fixing is sensitive to missing context, and that generated repairs are often unreliable, inconsistent across repeated runs, and incomplete.
+Beyond fine-tuning, code pre-processing and integrating external or iterative validation (e.g., reviewer LLMs, tests/sanitizers, and build-and-test loops) can improve patch quality, but gains are often limited and strongest for simple, local fixes.